 - Advance knowledge of New Jersey’s flora and fauna, and their relationships to the habitats on which they depend, through field research.

 - Acquire, establish, and maintain wildlife sanctuaries and educational centers.

 New Jersey Audubon maintains stewardship of 34 sanctuaries and conducts its programs through seven staffed facilities.

 The objectives of the Society are implemented by its professional staff under the leadership of its Executive Director and supervision of an elected, voluntary Board of Directors.

-* New Jersey Audubon has no connection with the National Audubon Society.
+* New Jersey Audubon is an independent Audubon and is not a chapter of the National Audubon Society.